 Perhaps the best of the bunch is Cazale as the weak, disturbed Freddo.
 Cazale died of lung cancer after only five films, but what a career: The Godfather, The Godfather II, Dog Day Afternoon, The Conversation, and his last film, The Deer Hunter.
 If you have not seen it, I strongly recommend the documentary on Cazale, I Knew it Was You.

 The Godfather, however, works as both Shakespearian tragedy and pulp.
 While providing a seamless criminal power struggle and family drama, Coppola articulates the creeping rot.
-The degradation comes in many forms , but Pacino’s haunting performance exhibits it best in Michael.
-He starts as a fresh face, canny but determined to be separate.
-It is Michael who bucked the family by enlisting and becoming a hero in World War II, fighting “for strangers”, as Sonny sneers.
-Yet, by the end of the film, Michael has adopted Sonny’s insularity and perverted it to achieve unspeakable ends.
-As he does so, Pacino almost becomes physically transformed, as if he is being poisoned slowly by an internal disease.
-It’s an incredible performance, so utterly different from the excess of what would come later in Scarface and Scent of a Woman.
+The degradation comes in many forms, but Pacino’s haunting performance exhibits it best in Michael.
+He starts as a fresh face, canny, even altruistic, but determined to be separate.
+Yet, by the end of the film, Michael is hollow, almost physically transformed, as if he has been poisoned slowly by an internal disease.
+It’s an incredible turn, solitary and meticulous, so utterly different from the excess of what would come later in Scarface and Scent of a Woman.

-The look of the film is also remarkable.
-Gordon Willis’s cinematography is nostalgic and classic.
+The look of the film is stunning, perfectly attuned to the material.
+Gordon Willis’s cinematography is classic nostalgia.
 Willis shoots in a darker hue as the story becomes more ominous and sinister.
 Martin Scorsese has called it a trick so influential that “every director of photography over the last 40 years owes [Willis] the greatest debt for changing the style completely.”
 The art direction is also noteworthy.
 Whether it is an art deco bar that serves as the meeting ground where an enforcer is offed or the sumptuous estate of a problematic Hollywood mogul, every setting feels timeless.
 Coppola is also crafty, shooting old New York tightly (his budget was not huge).
 Nonetheless, iconic wide shots (a Long Island expressway and causeway, a Times Square street) make up for the lack of sweep.

 The film is no. 2 on AFI’s top 100.
 It should be no. 3, after The Godfather, Part II.